Karol Nawrocki: Public approval

-During the first months of Nawrocki's presidency, he maintained a positive approval rating, being one of Poland's most approved politicians.
+During the first months of Nawrocki's presidency, he maintained a positive approval rating, being one of Poland's most popular politicians.
 His popularity was highest among Polish youth, with a United Surveys poll showing 73% approval among respondents aged 18–29, and lowest among those over 70, where approval stood at 42%.

 Sports

 Nawrocki's image is tied to sports, especially football and boxing.
 During the early stages of his 2025 presidential campaign, Nawrocki appeared in workout videos, and compared himself to Rocky, with his campaign merchandise portraying catchphrase "Now Rocky", a play on his surname.
 Nawrocki's participation in a football hooligans' fight (ustawka) between fans of Lechia Gdańsk and Lech Poznań was controversial, attracting praise and criticism.
 Since his inauguration, Nawrocki maintained his athletic and football-fan image, seen working out or attending football matches in Poland and on foreign visits.
+Polityka argues Nawrocki wants to be a "patron of football fans".